ingo/ingo.github.io/_recipes/aebleskivers.md

 ---
 author: Traditional Danish Recipe
 category: Breakfasts
-description: A traditional Danish dessert, perfect for breakfast or a sweet treat.
-  These pancake balls are delicious with jam or fruit and a drizzle of maple syrup.
+description: A traditional Danish breakfast or dessert consisting of spherical pancake puffs, made in a special pan to create their distinctive shape.
+The puffs are filled with jam, fruit, or other sweet fillings, then dusted with powdered sugar.
+Light yet satisfying, they're perfect with maple syrup.
 image: aebleskivers.jpg
 size: 4 servings
 time: 30 minutes